jhonathan-lkmx/skyou-web/content/home.md

 <template v-slot:title>

-### No middlemen
+### No Middlemen

 </template>

 <template v-slot:description>

-We own and operate factories in Guangzhou, China and Tijuana, Mexico.
+We own and operate our own factories in Guangzhou, China and Tijuana, Mexico.

 </template>